CominLab/DuoHash/ReadMe.md

 # DuoHash: fast hashing of spaced seeds with application to spaced k-mers counting

+## Summary

+Alignment-free genomic sequence analysis has facilitated high-throughput processing within numerous bioinformatics workflows.
+A central task in alignment-free applications is hashing $k$-mers, commonly used for indexing, querying, and fast similarity searches.
+Recently, spaced seeds—a specialized pattern designed to accommodate errors or mutations—have increasingly replaced $k$-mers, enhancing sensitivity in various applications.
+However, spaced seed hashing is computationally intensive, introducing significant delays.
+This paper addresses the challenge of efficient spaced seed hashing and presents DuoHash,  a framework that enables the efficient computation of several hash functions.
+Our experimental results demonstrate that the proposed method substantially outperforms existing algorithms, achieving speedups of up to 11x.
+To illustrate practical utility, we further applied DuoHash to the problem of spaced $k$-mers counting.

 ## Methods
 The **DuoHash** library provides two classes: **DuoHash** and **DuoHash_multi** for handling one or multiple spaced seeds, respectively.
 The methods of the first class are
 - `GetEncoding_naive()`,